 While increasing your income and saving the gains is one way of gaining financial independence, there are other ways to achieve this rare state of affairs.
 You don’t need to earn more money in order to have more money.

-Spending less than you earn and then saving/investing that money, is the way you achieve financial freedom.
+Spending less than you earn and then saving and investing that money, is the way you achieve financial freedom.

 Saving Money to Invest

 If you are serious about achieving this state of affairs, then you’ll need money to do it.
-If you’re in a precarious financial position, and you need to pay off debt with high interest rates, so this first.
+If you’re in a precarious financial position, and you need to pay off debt with high interest rates, aim to this first, but you absolutely can start investing a small amount of money on the side, providing you are able to meet all of your commitments.

 1. Your House